 The program prepares students for entry-level positions in a number of health care facilities including hospitals, medical centers, and public and private surgical centers.
-The program includes a mandatory 580-hour Surgical Technology Externship that must be completed prior to graduation.
+The program includes a mandatory 540-hour Surgical Technology Externship and 80 hours of test preparation that must be completed prior to graduation.

-It is a mandatory requirement of the program that graduates take the Certified Surgical Technology (CST) Examination given by the National Board of Surgical Technology and Surgical Assisting (NBSTSA) prior to completion of the ST program.
+It is a mandatory requirement of the program that students take the Certified Surgical Technology (CST) Examination given by the National Board of Surgical Technology and Surgical Assisting (NBSTSA) prior to completion of the ST program.
 The curriculum incorporates the CST Examination topics and is designed to prepare students to pass the examination.